-9 - e site-supervisor e student's ne Collowing persona eds.
-This fo al and professi Semester/Date:student.
-Your comments will assist us in designing future rm is completed during fall and winter semesters.
-Professional Skills & Disposition Rating Conce rns or Comments Student adheres to professional and ethical standards of behavior.
-Student demonstrates a commitment to the anderstanding of & responsiveness to human diversity.
+Brigham Young University School Psychology Program To be completed by the site-supervisor SP Practicum Student: Field/Site Supervisor: Semester/Date: Please provide feedback regarding your observations of this Practicum student.
+Your comments will assist us in designing future practicum and internship experiences to fit the student's needs.
+This form is completed during fall and winter semesters.
+Please indicate the level this student demonstrates the following personal and professional attributes.
+Rating Scale: 0=unsatisfactory 1=satisfactory 2=exemplary Concerns or Comments Professional Skills & Disposition Rating Student adheres to professional and ethical standards of behavior.
+Student demonstrates a commitment to the understanding of & responsiveness to human diversity.
 Student demonstrates knowledge & expertise in communicating effectively with teacher, students, support staff and administrators.
 Student demonstrates effective interpersonal relations.
 Student demonstrates flexibility Student demonstrates initiative and dependability.
 Student respects individual and family's rights of confidentiality.
 Student demonstrates a strong professional work ethic.
 Student is appropriately assertive in seeking supervision and feedback Student is familiar with the school environment and how their role fits in with the "big picture."
-In regard to their practicum assignment, list un nique talents o or abilities y ou observed in this student. (write on other side if needed) List targets for growth and additional experier nces you woul d recomme nd to assist in this student's professional development.
-Total # of hours Practicum student spent at practic Total # of site supervision hours attended by student Total # of hours in group university supervision: Site Supervisor Signature Date School Assignment
+In regard to their practicum assignment, list unique talents or abilities you observed in this student. (write on other side if needed) List targets for growth and additional experiences you would recommend to assist in this student's professional development.
+Total # of hours Practicum student spent at practicum site: Total # of site supervision hours attended by student: Total # of hours in group university supervision: